 We all want to make big savings every time, and the good thing is, we don’t need to look much farther than our homes.
 There are many hassle-free ways to cut costs on electricity.
-Let us check out some of the better and more cost-effective ways to reduce the electricity cost.
+Let us check out some of the better and more cost-effective ways to save on electricity bill.

 Opt for Small Neon Bulbs

-By saving electricity, the homeowner pays less bills and do their part to keep the environment healthy.
+By saving electricity, the homeowner pays fewer bills and does their part to keep the environment healthy.
 It is a fact that CFL lights cost more than regular bulbs, but as they use less electricity and last longer, it is worth the extra cost.

 Unplug Rarely used Machines

-Maybe you are aware of the idea that unplugging idle machines or appliances can save money on energy.
+Maybe you are aware of the idea that unplugging idle machines or appliances can save on electricity bill.
 Well, it is true!
 Anything connected to an electric outlet drains energy, even if it is off.

-You will not see a massive drop in your electricity bill, but still, unplugging rarely used home equipment can save you a few money every month.
+You will not see a massive drop in your electricity bill, but still, unplugging rarely used home equipment can save on electricity bill a little money every month.

 Hotter isn’t Usually Better

 Does your house have an electrical hot water heating unit?
 Hot water usage may be the cause of one-fourth of the monthly electricity bill.
 The good thing is, there are actually 3 simple adjustments you can easily make that will certainly reduce your energy bill.

 Do not worry – all these changes never include having a cold shower!